 How does a course idea relate to other ideas in this course and/or to other courses?

 What did I not understand?
 How does my not understanding this affect my (future) work?
 What questions do I have?
+You might give specific examples, for example, a UNIX shell command mentioned in the text that you did not know and how you did or would go about to find out about if

 Course critique and suggestions.

+Each week here will also be a few questions and little exercises related to what you have read.
+You might include your thinking about these the answers to the question(s), what you learned from the exercise(s) in your learning blog.
+Please feel free to add your own questions and exercises

 Post your learning blog each week to the Slack site (see instructions under 3 below).
 It will be a basis for online class discussion using the Slack site as a discussion forum

 2. Mechanics of composing